system-zero/system-zero/data/docs/la.md

   of calls, instead it is prefered the imperative version).

 - the number type (typedef'ed as `double`) operations, need an expertise which is absent to the author.
+So this isn't going to change soon, but the mechanism it is there.

 - normally releasing memory it happens automatically, but many cases are handled internally explicitly, as there is no a real mechanism underneath, just a very